Seavleu/khmer-utils/README.md

 If you find this useful for Khmer development or localization, please ⭐️ the repo and share it!

-Created with ❤️ by Jenny Heang
+Created with ❤️ by Seavleu Heang